ignatandrei/patterns/src/patternsSite/docs/patterns/Facade.md

 ## Homework

-Implement a Facade that will allow you to display a question in a MessageBox with a single method call in a console application and return yes/no as a result.
+Implement a Facade that will allow you to display a question in a MessageBox with a single method call in a console application and return yes/no as a result.    <br />